ruchirdhingra/portfolio/index.md

 ## Acheivements
 > Have been awarded for **Continuous Improvement** in the organisation. <br>
-> Have been recognised by client and incentivised fro good performance <br>
+> Have been recognised by client and incentivised for good performance <br>